mirisuzanne/mia/content/speaking/talks/dynamic-css.md

       Well that was awesome!!!
       “If you think CSS is a dumb language, you’re a dumb language — CSS IS AWESOME!”
-      @TerribleMia thank you so much for the amazing talk!
+      Miriam thank you so much for the amazing talk!
     credit: Nour Saud
     title: Software Engineer
     url: https://twitter.com/Nour_ASoud/status/1118588349994823681